Jamescoloni/myftp/README.md

 but we prefere you download the latest version for more stability more features less bugs

-by v2.0 all v1.x will be removed as some of them windows denfender report them as virus sends to attackers
+by v2.0 all v1.x will be removed as some of them windows defender reported them as virus sends to attackers

 Latest Version : wizmyftp.weebly.com